allebone/help.omni.af.mil/docs/PEX/Training.md

 Training

 A.  Date.
 Before you can grade a BOI you must enter a date.
-If the date differs from the planned date determined when the student was enrol ed \(with or without using a template\) PEX wil ask you to Edit the BOI Dates, however, once the BOI is graded, the date is harder to revise.
+If the date differs from the planned date determined when the student was enrolled \(with or without using a template\) PEX wil ask you to Edit the BOI Dates, however, once the BOI is graded, the date is harder to revise.
 The BOI Date can be easily changed before or during the grading process, but once the BOI is graded, the date is harder to revise.
 Edit the BOI Date, if necessary.
 There are four options in editing the BOI Dates from the pop up window:

-o Change only this BOI to the selected date and al other BOI’s following.
+o Change only this BOI to the selected date and all other BOI’s following.

 o Change this BOI to the selected day and leave all other BOI’s as is.